Mizanur4E/Mizanur4E.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my site.
-Thanks for having a look!
+Welcome to my portfolio website.
+Thank you for taking the time to visit!

-I am currently working as a Graduate Research Assistant (GRA) in Nanoelectronics Research Lab led by Professor Azad J. Naeemi, GaTech, USA.
+I am currently working as a Graduate Research Assistant (GRA) in the Nanoelectronics Research Lab, led by Professor Azad J. Naeemi, at the Georgia Institute of Technology, USA.

-Being an engineer, my liability is to analyze in detail the core problems the human civilization is facing and apply state-of-the-art knowledge to provide a green solution.
-I am highly interested in working with both algorithm and hardware-level approaches to accelerate the artificial intelligence sector.
+As an engineer, my primary responsibility is to conduct in-depth analyses of the fundamental challenges confronting human civilization.
+By leveraging state-of-the-art knowledge and technological advancements, I strive to develop innovative and sustainable solutions.
+My work is driven by a passion for pushing the boundaries of what is possible in technology and engineering.

+I am particularly interested in the field of artificial intelligence, where I focus on both algorithmic and hardware-level approaches to accelerate advancements.
+By integrating cutting-edge algorithms with sophisticated hardware designs, I aim to contribute to the rapid evolution of AI technologies, enhancing their efficiency and effectiveness.

+My goal is to be at the forefront of technological innovation, contributing to the development of solutions that not only address current challenges but also pave the way for a more sustainable and intelligent future.